 The entrance to the tunnel with its 145 steps is located inside The Cave Store on La Jolla’s oceanfront Coast Blvd.
 One of the most alluring hidden gems in San Diego is open daily on a reservation basis.
 On Tuesdays and Thursdays, you can show up and explore the tunnel and the cave on your own.
 No reservation is required on these days.

 Update: As of 2022, you can visit the Sunny Jim’s Sea Cave 7 days a week, from 9:00 am until 4:30 pm.

 2. Children’s Pool

-The pride jewel of San Diego, La Jolla is not short of the secret places.
-A ten-minutes walk from Sunny Jim’s Sea Cave takes you to the next gem in the city.
+The crown jewel of San Diego, La Jolla is packed with secret places.
+A ten-minutes walk from the Sunny Jim’s Sea Cave takes you to the next gem in the city.
 Known as Children’s Pool, this small beach has become a favorite spot of local seals and occasional sea lions.
-Protected by a seawall, Children’s Pool provides enough warmth and safety for the mammals to bask in the sun all year round.
+Protected by a concrete seawall, Children’s Pool provides enough warmth and safety for the mammals to bask in the sun all year round.

 3. Ellen Browning Scripps Memorial Pier

 Address: 8650 Kennel Way, La Jolla, CA 92037

 It might sound strange to add the Scripps Pier, one of the world’s largest working piers, to the list of the hidden gems in San Diego.
 The structure is a part of the Scripps Institute of Oceanography and is usually closed to the public.
 Yet the beach under the massive pier is what makes it irresistible.